🔥 My NextJS Handbook

 )

-Uh-huh, functions seem a bit too large, doesn't it?
+Uh-huh, functions seem a bit too large, don't they?

 Advanced Approach